Skip to content

 This still holds true today, nearly 300 years later.

-Many businesses struggle with managing credit and think it’s because they are too busy with their core work.
+Many businesses struggle with managingcredit.
+Often, it’s because they are too busy with their core work.

-Let’s take a look at what credit management is, why it matters and how you can improve it.
+Let’s take a look at what credit management is, why it matters, and how to improve it.

 What is credit management?

-It is practiced by banks and businesses across all industries and markets.
-Best practiceslevels of risk and days sales outstanding (DSO) vary in each of these.
+It is a core task for banks and businesses across all industries and markets.
+Best practiceslevels of risk and days sales outstanding (DSO) (a measure for determine the health of businesses’ collection processes) vary in each of these.

-At its core, credit management is the caretaking of your company’s financial health.
-Good credit management can make the difference between a company surviving, thriving or going bankrupt.
+At its core, effective credit management is the caretaking of a company’s financial health.
+Good credit management can mean the difference between a business surviving, thriving or going bankrupt…

 58% of Accounts Receivables have set aside automation for manual processes due to current challenges.